When you think of Windorah, do you think of water?

 For more bang for your outback buck, stop a while in Windorah before continuing on to through the Outback, with Birdsville (home to the Birdsville Races and the world’s most remote music festival – Big Red Bash) in your sights.

-Break up the four hours and 380km with a pit stop to explore ghost town, Betoota, which re-opens its doors on the town’s pub in August 2018.
+Break up the four hours and 380km with a pit stop to explore the ghost town of Betoota.

 Have you been to Windorah?
 What did you get up to while there?